Kadidja Mohamed Ali

 Kadidja Mohamed Ali is a Djiboutian politician.
-In 2003 she was elected to the National Assembly as one of the first women to enter the legislature.
+In 2003, she was elected to the National Assembly as one of the first women to enter the legislature.

 Career

 Prior to the 2003 elections, a new electoral law was passed that required at least 10% of party lists to consist of each gender.
 Ali was elected in Djibouti Region as a representative of the Union for the Presidential Majority.
-She was one of seven successful female candidates who became the first women in the National Assembly.
+She was one of the seven successful female candidates who became the first women in the National Assembly.